kbxu/cats/README.md

 o: output to a mask file;
 Hint: select checkboxes to change view along with the main image

-If the checkbox of a subplot is checked, the image will change with wheel scrolling.
-To make scroll more smooth, choose only the wanted plots.
+To make scrolling more smooth, select only the wanted plots.